yairshinar/ecom/README.md

 ## Feedback & Iterations & Testimonials:

-- The platform is currently in its beta stage, with a few pilot vendors onboarded.
-Initial feedback has been overwhelmingly positive, and I'm continuously iterating based on user feedback.
-Future work involves integrating a more robust analytics dashboard for vendors and exploring integration with AR for a virtual "try-before-you-buy" experience.
+- Currently in beta, with a few vendors onboarded.
+Initial feedback is positive, with continuous iterations based on feedback.
+- **Future Considerations**: A robust analytics dashboard for vendors and AR integration for a virtual "try-before-you-buy" experience.

 ## Tools Used

-- Figma / Adobe XD
+- **Design**: Figma for designs and prototyping.
-- Frontend: React.js with Redux for state management.
-Leveraged Material-UI for component styling.
+- **Frontend**: React.js with Redux.
+Material-UI for styling.

-- Backend: Node.js with Express.js for creating a scalable and efficient server.
-Integrated GraphQL for flexible data querying.
+- **Backend**: Node.js with Express.js and GraphQL.

-- Database: MongoDB for its flexibility in storing product data and user profiles.

-- Design: Figma for high-fidelity designs and prototyping.
+- **Database**: MongoDB.

-- Deployment: Docker for containerization, and AWS for cloud-based deployment and scalability.
+- **Deployment**: Docker and AWS.

 ## Screenshots